edquestofficial/gen-ai-case-study/case_study/9_ai_tutor/README.md

 Now that students have got their answers.They might want to test their knowledge.
 This is where the third and last functionality comes into play that is a quiz.
-The student will enter the topic and number of questions that they want to answer.
+The student will enter the topic and number of questions that they want to answer and AI Tutor will evaluate your learnings by showing the Quiz score.